Knee Pain Treatment at North East Joint and Wellness

 How is Runner’s Knee Treated?

 When someone has been diagnosed with runner’s knee, it is important to know that different treatment options are available.
 First, it is important for everyone to take a break from running.
 The ligaments, tendons, and muscles are inflamed and need a chance to rest.
 While some people might think that pills will help them recover more quickly, rehabilitation and regenerative medicine is a more reliable option.
 With rehabilitation, an individual can strengthen the knee itself to prevent this from happening again.
-In addition, regenerative medicine can use procedures such as stem cell therapy and platelet-rich plasma (PRP) therapy to help the body restore its pre-injury form.
+In addition, regenerative medicine can use procedures such as platelet-rich plasma (PRP) therapy to help the body restore its pre-injury form.
 There are several benefits that come from relying on regenerative medicine that people should familiarize themselves with.

 What are the Benefits of Regenerative Medicine for Runners Knee?

 When someone has suffered an injury, the body often heals and replaces this damaged tissue with something called scar tissue.
 Unlike native tissue, scar tissue is merely a placeholder.
 It does not function as well as the original tissue.
 Because of this, people might have trouble getting back to their pre-injury level of functioning.
 In order to avoid this problem, many people have turned to regenerative medicine.
-Stem cell therapy and PRP therapy encourage the body to regenerate and restore native tissue instead of scar tissue.
+PRP therapy encourage the body to regenerate and restore native tissue instead of scar tissue.
 Therefore, instead of malfunctioning scar tissue, individuals with runner’s knee will be able to recover more completely.
 For this reason, everyone should think about using the healing powers of regenerative medicine when they have sustained an injury.

 Contact North East Joint and Wellness Regenerative Medicine for Runner’s Knee